On this page

 2. Generate a new deviceId.

-Events coming from the current user or device appear as a new user in Amplitude.
-Note: If you do this, you can't see that the two users were using the same device.
+Events that come from the current user or device appear as a new user in Amplitude.
+If you do this, you can't see that the two users were using the same device.

 Disable tracking

-By default the Android SDK tracks several user properties such as carrier, city, country, ip_address, language, and platform.
-Use the provided TrackingOptions interface to customize and toggle individual fields.
+By default, the Android SDK tracks several user properties such as carrier, city, country, ip_address, language, and platform.
+Use the TrackingOptions interface to customize and toggle individual fields.

 To use the TrackingOptions interface, import the class.